TamasKn/web-scraper/README.md

 Authentication added.
 It is not a proper and secure one but good enough to simulate the UX of register and login.
 Normally I would use JWT and sending token wrapped into cookies for the client.

+### Frontend

+Install

+- `cd /client`
+- `npm install`
+- `npm start`
+- `npm run sass:compile` - CSS preprocessor

+Testing

+- 'npm test'

+React.js application, state management handled by Context API.
+There is no complex data flow across the application, only the user related data stored globally so Redux would have been an overkill.